Szabolcs Huszti: Zenit Saint Petersburg

-On 1 February 2009, he moved to FC Zenit St. Petersburg to replace Arsenal-bound Andrei Arshavin.
-He was also one of the main targets of Glasgow Celtic in the transfer period, but the Scottish club was outbid by Zenit's £2.5million offer.
+On 1 February 2009, Huszti moved to Zenit Saint Petersburg to replace Arsenal-bound Andrei Arshavin.
+He was also one of the main targets of Glasgow Celtic in the transfer period, but the Scottish club was outbid by Zenit's £2.5 million offer.
 He joined the team on the training camp in Turkey in early February 2009.
-He scored in his first official game on 18 February 2009 for FC Zenit St. Petersburg a goal against VfB Stuttgart, after 1.53 minutes in the UEFA Cup.
+He scored in his first official game on 18 February 2009 for Zenit Saint Petersburg a goal against VfB Stuttgart, after 1.53 minutes in the UEFA Cup.
 He made his league debut two months later against FC Lokomotiv Moscow as a substitute of Viktor Fayzulin.

-Hannover
+Hannover 96

-On 23 July 2012, he returned to Hannover 96 signing a three-year contract until June 2015.
+On 23 July 2012, Huszti returned to Hannover 96 signing a three-year contract until June 2015.
 He gave four assists in his first match against VfL Wolfsburg.

 Changchun Yatai

 On 16 July 2014, Hannover 96 announced Huszti's transfer to Chinese Super League side Changchun Yatai.
 On 26 July 2014, he made his debut for the club in a 2-2 home draw against Beijing Guoan.
-He scored his first goal for the club on 3 August, helping Changchun to a 2-1 win over defending champions Guangzhou Evergrande.
+He scored his first goal for the club on 3 August, helping Changchun to a 2–1 win over defending champions Guangzhou Evergrande.